NOAH GRIGNI

 they/them

-Noah Grigni is a white, disabled, trans author and illustrator from Atlanta.
-They are passionate about making art with their community, exploring themes of love, death, ecology, dreams, liberation, and prison abolition.
-Through their artistic and community-based practices, they seek to nourish the radical imagination and build a culture of care and interdependence.
-They often return to motifs of monsters and shapeshifters in their art, as they experience the world through the lens of their own dysphoria, CPTSD, and chronic pain.
-Their work is driven by a burning desire to resist carceral capitalism, disrupt environmental devastation, and live to see a people's revolution.
-Noah can often be found gardening, wandering the woods, making music with their friends, facilitating events in their community, and volunteering in their local food justice network.
+Noah's work is driven by a burning desire to resist carceral capitalism, disrupt environmental devastation, and live to see a world transformed by love and liberation.
+Noah can often be found reading, gardening, wandering the woods, making music with their friends, facilitating events in their community, and volunteering in their local food justice network.

 Noah's favorite quotes are: